 MENTOR Nebraska’s Excellence in Mentoring Awards are an opportunity to celebrate Nebraska's champions of mentoring!
-This free annual event honors individuals and organizations that have made tremendous contributions to young people and the youth mentoring field in Nebraska.
+This yearly virtual event, open to all, serves as a recognition ceremony that celebrates the outstanding efforts of individuals and organizations dedicated to empowering young people and advancing the youth mentoring sector in Nebraska.

 The EIM Awards are presented in these four categories: